puckowski/concert/keywords/keyword_sizeof.md

 ## Notes

-Size represents the number of elements contained by that variable, not the number of bytes used by that variable.
+Size represents the number of bytes used by that variable.

 ## Example